jktrns/league-metagame-analysis/README.md

 ### Game Overview

-[League of Legends](https://www.leagueoflegends.com) (commonly abbreviated as LoL) is a [multiplayer online battle arena](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena) (MOBA) game developed and published by [Riot Games](https://riotgames.com).
+[League of Legends](https://www.leagueoflegends.com) (which we'll abbreviate as LoL for brevity) is a [multiplayer online battle arena](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena) (MOBA) game developed and published by [Riot Games](https://riotgames.com).
 Released in 2009, it has become one of the most popular games in the e-sports scene, attracting tens of millions of players worldwide and maintaining a strong competitive presence.
 In LoL, 5 players assume the role of a "champion" with unique abilities and battle against a team of 5 other players.
-The game is played in matches that typically last between 20 to 50 minutes, where the primary objective is to power up your champion through strategic gameplay, acquiring items and abilities to ultimately destroy the opposing team's "Nexus," a critical structure located within their base.
-The game is known for its strategic depth, requiring teamwork, quick decision-making, and adaptability to the evolving in-game situations.
+The game's primary objective is to power up your champion through strategic gameplay, acquiring items and abilities to ultimately destroy the opposing team's "Nexus," a critical structure located within the enemy team's base.
+The game is known for its extremely high prerequisite knowledge requirement and skill ceiling, partially due to its maturity in the gaming industry.

 ### Data Overview